indiecastfm/react-native-audio-streamer/README.md

 # react-native-audio-streamer

-A react-native audio streaming module which works for both iOS & Android
+A react-native audio streaming module which works on both iOS & Android

 iOS streaming is based on [DOUAudioStreamer](https://github.com/douban/DOUAudioStreamer)